AuroraMaster/react-native-ohos-library/en/react-native-drop-shadow.md

 You can then use `AnimatedDropShadow` in place of `Animated.View`.

 ## Constraints
-- Android 的位图限制为 2048x2048，但这可能取决于 API 版本。
+- The bitmap size in Android is limited to 2048x2048, though this may vary depending on the API version.
-- 使用位图渲染来模拟阴影，如果同时渲染多个阴影和动画，则阴影可能会影响性能。
+- Using bitmaps to render shadows impacts performance, especially if multiple shadows and animations are rendered simultaneously.

 ### Compatibility